 - pee while pouring water over your genitals to ease the pain

-- wear tight clothing that may irritate blisters or sores
+- do not wear tight clothing that may irritate blisters or sores

-- touch your blisters or sores unless you're applying cream
+- do not touch your blisters or sores unless you're applying cream

-- have vaginal, anal or oral sex until the sores have gone away
+- do not have vaginal, anal or oral sex until the sores have gone away

 How genital herpes is passed on